HaakFab/DIS08_2223/README.md

 	-  **How well does your chosen task fit the chosen dataset**?
 	-  Is the task **well formulated**?
 	-  Is your task **creative**, did you "think outside the box"?
-	-  How **challenging** is the chosen task, did you "make it easy" for yourself?
 	-  How well did you use **markdown** to structure and  document your Concept?
 2. **15 points: quality of your implementation**:
 	-  Was the dataset **imported correctly**?